joakimskoog/montys-themes/README.md

 </h1>

 <p align="center">
-Monty's Themes is a browser extension that adds beautiful, community-loved themes to <a href="https://www.montrose.io/">Montrose</a>.
+Monty's Themes adds beautiful, community-loved themes to <a href="https://www.montrose.io/">Montrose</a>.
 </p>

 > **Disclaimer:** Montys's Themes is an independent third-party browser extension and is not developed by, approved by, supported by, or affiliated with Montrose by Carnegie AB.